Understanding Kansas Probate and Trust Administration

 What is the Probate Process in Kansas?

-Probate is a court-supervised process to distribute assets to beneficiaries after your or a loved one’s death.
+Probate is a court-supervised process to distribute your assets to beneficiaries after death.
 Any assets owned in your name or made payable to your estate will go through probate.

 You Can Avoid Probate in Kansas with Proper Planning

 Generally, you can avoid most probate matters and will contests through proper Life Care Planning in Kansas.
-At Larson and Brown, our Wichita, KS lawyers will work closely with you to develop a plan for your family’s future.
-However, sometimes probate is unavoidable, such as when a loved one dies without leaving a will.
+At Larson, Brown & Ebert, our Wichita, KS, lawyers will work closely with you to develop a plan for your family’s future.
+However, sometimes probate is unavoidable, such as when a loved one dies without a will.
 When this occurs, we will guide families through the process and work to make the estate administration go as smoothly as possible.

-Larson & Brown, PA is here to help you and your loved ones understand Estate Planning, Wills & Trusts, Probate & Trust Administration, Medicaid Planning, Veterans Planning, and Farm and Ranch Planning.
+Larson, Brown & Ebert, PA is here to help you and your loved ones understand Estate Planning, Probate & Trust Administration, Medicaid Planning, Veterans Planning, and Farm and Ranch Planning.
 Our Wichita, Kansas law firm welcomes the opportunity to consult with clients in Wichita and surrounding Kansas areas to learn more about how we can help meet your probate and trust administration needs.